 Karen Van Essen, PhD

-Karen has litigation experience in state and federal courts and international arbitration proceedings.
-Karen has counseled clients under investigation by the United States Attorney’s Office, the United States Department of Justice, the United States Securities and Exchange Commission, and the California Attorney General’s Office, and worked with foreign counterparts on cross-border government investigations.
-Karen also has represented clients in appellate matters before the California Courts of Appeal, the California Supreme Court, and the United States Court of Appeals for the Ninth Circuit.
+Karen has advised clients under investigation by the United States Attorney’s Office, the United States Department of Justice, the United States Securities and Exchange Commission, and the California Attorney General’s Office, and has worked with foreign counterparts on cross-border government investigations.
+She also has counseled international companies on their compliance programs and anti-corruption polices and procedures.
+Karen has litigation experience in state and federal courts and international arbitration proceedings, and she has represented clients in appellate matters before the California Courts of Appeal, the California Supreme Court, and the United States Court of Appeals for the Ninth and Federal Circuit.
 She has worked with clients in a variety of industries, including defense, petroleum, construction, and healthcare.

-- Defend clients under investigation by the government and conduct internal investigations in matters related to the Foreign Corrupt Practices Act, the False Claims Act, antitrust, securities regulation, and state anti-bribery and anti-corruption laws
+- Defended clients under investigation by the government in matters related to the Foreign Corrupt Practices Act, the False Claims Act, antitrust, securities regulation, and state anti-bribery and anti-corruption laws

-- Serve as an independent consultant to assess entity compliance with the United States sanctions regime, anti-money laundering laws, and corporate governance.
+- Served on an independent consultancy team to assess a global company’s compliance with the United States sanctions regime, anti-money laundering laws, and corporate governance.

-- Represent clients in matters related to the Arms Export Control Act, anti-dumping and countervailing duties, economic sanctions, and money laundering
+- Represented clients in matters related to the Arms Export Control Act, anti-dumping and countervailing duties, economic sanctions, and money laundering

-- Advise and represent sovereign interests in oil and gas development in international arbitration proceedings
+- Advised and represented sovereign interests in oil and gas development in international arbitration proceedings

-- Counsel international clients on treaty law, including law of the sea, maritime boundaries, and extradition
+- Counseled international clients on treaty law, including law of the sea, maritime boundaries, and extradition

-- Defend foreign heads of state and sovereigns on matters related to foreign sovereign immunity
+- Defended foreign heads of state and sovereigns on matters related to foreign sovereign immunity

 Karen’s international work is informed by her extensive experience in studying and analyzing international relations, security studies, and foreign policy.
 Karen holds a PhD in Political Science and has taught university-level courses related to human rights; ethnic conflict and genocide; international and United Nations peace-keeping missions; war, armed-conflict, and territorial dispute resolution; and nuclear and conventional arms non-proliferation.
 Given Karen’s background in academia, she is sensitive to her international clients’ strategic goals and the broader environment in which they make decisions, and offers practical solutions that encompass these interests.